StackStorm/st2docs/docs/source/install/ewc_ha.rst

 <https://www.extremenetworks.com/product/workflow-composer/>`_.

-This document provides an installation blueprint for a Highly Availabile StackStorm Enterprise (|bwc|) cluster based on `Kubernetes <https://kubernetes.io/>`__, a container orchestration platform with a planet scale.
+This document provides an installation blueprint for a Highly Availabile StackStorm Enterprise (|bwc|) cluster based on `Kubernetes <https://kubernetes.io/>`__, a container orchestration platform at planet scale.

 The cluster deploys minimum 2 replicas for each component of StackStorm microservices for redundancy and reliability, as well as configures backends like MongoDB HA Replicaset, RabbitMQ HA and etcd cluster that st2 relies on for database, communication bus, and distributed coordination respectively.
-That raises a fleet of more than a ``30`` pods in summ.
+That raises a fleet of more than a ``30`` pods total.

 The source code for K8s resource templates is available as a GitHub repo (TODO):
 `StackStorm/stackstorm-enterprise-ha <https://github.com/StackStorm/stackstorm-enterprise-ha>`_.